-To minimize issues when updating Microsoft Flight Simulator, we recommend going through the checklist below before installing a new patch.
+Outdated packages, corrupted saves or profile & peripherals settings can cause stability issues or long loading times after a new update.
+To minimize compatibility issues when updating Microsoft Flight Simulator, we recommend going through the checklist below before installing a new patch.
+After updating the sim, you can reinstall your additional content, plug-ins, and peripherals.

 C:\Users\YourUsername\AppData\Local\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache\Packages\Community